-Additionally, due to the sloping nature of the central and/or northerly portion of the site, we envision that some of the single-family residential homes may include partial and/or below grade levels.
+Support of the new residential and/or commercial structures is anticipated to consist primarily of conventional shallow strip (continuous) footings although some individual (column) footings may also be required.
+Additionally, due to the sloping nature of the site, we envision that some of the single-family residential homes and/or commercial structures may include partial and/or below grade levels.
 As such, the use of some below grade retaining walls is also anticipated at the site and/or for the project.

-Structural loading information, although unavailable at this time, is anticipated to be fairly typical for these types of single- and/or three-story wood-frame residential and/or commercial structures and are expected to result in maximum dead plus live continuous (strip) and individual (column) footing loads on the order of about 2.0 to 4.0 kips per lineal foot (klf) and 10 to 50 kips, respectively.
+Structural loading information, although unavailable at this time, is anticipated to be fairly typical for these types of single- and/or three-story wood-frame residential and/or commercial structures and are expected to result in maximum dead plus live continuous (strip) and individual (column) footing loads on the order of about 2.0 to 5.0 kips per lineal foot (klf) and 10 to 75 kips, respectively.

-Although a site grading plan is not available at this time, we anticipate that both cuts and fills will be required for the project.
-In general, cuts and/or fills of between five (5) to ten (10) feet are generally anticipated.
+A review of a preliminary lot grading plan indicates that both cuts and fills will be required for the project.
+In general, cuts and/or fills of between ten (10) to twenty (20) feet are generally anticipated.
 Other associated site improvements for the project will include construction of new paved public street improvements including the construction of new underground utility services as well as new concrete curbs and sidewalks.
-Additionally, we understand that storm water from hard and/or impervious areas (i.e., roofs and pavements) will be collected for on-site treatment and possible disposal primarily within the northeasterly portion of the subject property.
+Additionally, we understand that storm water from hard and/or impervious areas (i.e., roofs and pavements) will be collected for on-site treatment and possible disposal within one (1) or more water quality facilities designed by the project Civil Engineer.